-Even if you choose not to see the View From The Shard (see above), it is still a feat of engineering that is worth looking at.
-The Shard can be found at 32 London Bridge Street, and stands at 1016 feet high, the tallest building in the United Kingdom and in the European Union.
+Even if you choose not to see the View From The Shard (above, far right), it is still a feat of engineering that is worth looking at.
+The Shard can be found at 32 London Bridge Street and stands at 1016 feet high, the tallest building in the United Kingdom and in the European Union.

-The unusual bulbous shape of City Hall is another feat of engineering to behold.
+The unusual bulbous shape of City Hall (above, far left) is another feat of engineering to behold.
 This is the headquarters of the Greater London Authority, including the Mayor of London and the London Assembly, located on the south shore of the Thames in Southwark near Tower Bridge.

-And I’m not sure what prompted the particular design of the commercial skyscraper at 20 Fenchurch Street, but it was aptly nick-named the Walkie Talkie Building due to its distinctive shape.
+I’m not sure what prompted the particular design of the commercial skyscraper at 20 Fenchurch Street, but it was aptly nicknamed the Walkie Talkie Building due to its distinctive shape.

-Well, believe it or not, there were a few other things we did along the way that I didn’t show here, like visiting the m&m store, or heading to Burlington Arcade to see some of the high end shops and get a picture with one of the Burlington Arcade Beadles, or seeing the historic Old Vic Theatre to name a few.
+Well, believe it or not, there were a few other things we did along the way that I didn’t show here, like visiting the m&m store, or heading to Burlington Arcade to see some of the high-end shops and get a picture with one of the Burlington Arcade Beadles (see Part 3: Shopping), or seeing the historic Old Vic Theatre to name a few.
 There are tons of fun things to do while there, some of which you might not know of unless you search them out.